 Data Transparency - Code of Recommended Practice for Local Authorities

-The Local Government Transparency Code 2014 was published by the Department for Communities and Local Government in May 2014.
-The Code sets out key principles for local authorities in creating greater transparency through the publication of public data
+The Local Government Transparency Code 2015 was published by the Department for Communities and Local Government in February 2015.
+The Code sets out key principles for local authorities in creating greater transparency through the publication of public data.

 Expenditure over £250 (including costs, supplier and transaction information).